digst/OIOIDWS.Net/readme.txt

 The REST implementation builds upon the components of the SOAP implementation.
 A new library Digst.OioIdws.OioWsTrust has been introduced for sharing the code between SOAP and REST variants.

 It consists of three components, ditributed as Nuget packages:
+Digst.OioIdws.Rest.Server
-Digst.OioIdws.Rest.AuthorizationService - the AS that stores information from the security token and issues access tokens Digst.OioIdws.Rest.Authentication - the authentication middleware that logs the user into the WSP Digst.OioIdws.Rest.Client - client for handling communication between STS, AS and WSP
+	- the AS that stores information from the security token and issues access tokens
+	- the authentication middleware that logs the user into the WSP Digst.OioIdws.Rest.Client
+	- client for handling communication between STS, AS and WSP

 -- Running the examples --
+Certificates from SOAP section must be isntalled.

 The following must be added to the hosts file

 127.0.0.1 digst.oioidws.rest.as